nschoe/hpm/README.md

 this case, your book will jsut stay the same, again for speed of use)
     - Extracting an entry is working

-- March 31, 2014
+- March 28, 2014
+    - Initialization of new library books is working : several books can be created with different master passwords, and hpm warns the user if he is trying to create a book with the same master password
-    - Implemeted SHA512-hashing of master passwords to store the hash in the book library
+    - Implemented reset of a new entry book : deletes all passwords in the entry book associated with his master password

-- April 2, 2014
+- March 26, 2014
-    - Removed SHA512-hasing of master passwords as it throws some problems for now.
-It doesn't really matter much : the library file is already encrypted, so the master passwords never appear in plain text
-    - Implemented hiding of characters when typing passwords
-    - Now the password is stored in the clipboard when extracted, not printed on screen anymore
+    - Project initialization.
+I am going back to Haskell, and this is a recover project.
+Looks awesome.
+    - Verification of existing ~/.hpm/ folder and create it if non existing
+    - Asking for master password and checking if a corresponding entry book is associated

 TODO
 ====